-The Inn is committed to promoting and supporting the wellbeing of our members.
-We are consistently working on improving wellbeing facilities for our members, including incorporating wellbeing events into the Qualifying Session and events calendar.
-The Inn also supports the Wellbeing at the Bar website.
+The Inn is committed to promoting and supporting the wellbeing of our Members.
+We are consistently working on improving wellbeing facilities for our Members, including incorporating wellbeing events into the Qualifying Session and events calendar.

 The Preacher is available to listen, in complete confidence.
 Email Bishop Michael Doe and he will send you his home phone number.

 The Gray’s Inn Barristers’ Committee (GIBC) organises a series of events throughout the year including Wellbeing at the Bar and Junior Bar events.
 They also operate a mentoring scheme for second-six pupils and junior barristers.